k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 A TDM task is created in the TDM Portal.
 It holds a list of instructions and settings that define the task action (type) and subset of processed entities, the source and target environments and additional information.
 For example, create a task to copy 5 customers with small and medium business plans from Production into the UAT1 target environment.

-The actual data provisioning and/or entity reservation is performed by the task execution where each task can be executed multiple times.
+The actual data provisioning and/or entity reservation is performed by the task execution, where each task can be executed multiple times.

 ## Task Actions (types)